OptPhotLab/EnvDataSciNotebooks/R-Markdown/R1-Introduction.md

 output: pdf_document
 ---

-# *Readme* before starting!
+# *README* before starting!

-Welcome to Environmental Data Science introducing R session.
-In this session we start from scratch and assume no prior knowledge of R. Fill in the blanks as you go to test your understanding.
+Welcome to Environmental Data Science's introducing R session.
+In this session we start from scratch and assume no prior knowledge of R. Fill in the blanks as you go to test your understanding, and keep this handy as a reference for basic terminology.

 Used R before?

-Did you glance at the first section and think, this is very basic?

 It could still be worth going through the whole notebook or just particular sections; there might even be something you skipped over